alexeykuz-sys/LinguaGames-Project-MS2/README.md

 View my wireframes here.
 It's one-page website with  a number of modal windows.
 I used JS to hide windows and information to make sure users are not distracted by excessive information on the page.
--   I placed only fixed navigation bar  with Logo and menu, linking user to the rules of the game and contact modal.
+I placed only fixed navigation bar  with Logo and menu, linking user to the rules of the game and contact modal, and cards to play with.

--   Footer with Copyright info and Social Media icons
+Footer with Copyright info and Social Media icons

--   Translation API that translates seamlessly English words into three languages.
+Translation API that translates seamlessly behind the scene  English words into three languages.

+Features to implement:

 **1.9.
 Technologies Used**